dalanad/react-pdf/how-to-puslish.md

-# How to publish to GitHub NPM registry
+# How to publish to GitHub NPM registry?

 ## 1. Make sure to run `lerna bootstrap`